Winery & Waterfall Tour

 After a couple of hours for lunch, wine tasting, contemplation and a relaxing walk around the grounds, it is time to head home.
 But the adventure is not quite over yet.
 You’ve seen the coast now to capture a brief look at the dramatic canyons, gorges and waterfalls of the Illawarra Escarpment.

-As the helicopter continues to rise up leaving Berry and Silo’s behind, you will be able to catch glimpses of the distant Kangaroo Valley as well as the Fitzroy and Wingecarribee Reservoirs out to the west.
+As the helicopter continues to rise up leaving Crooked River Winery behind, you will be able to catch glimpses of the distant Kangaroo Valley as well as the Fitzroy and Wingecarribee Reservoirs out to the west.
 To the north you will see the whole of the Illawarra laid out before you with Lake Illawarra at its centre.
 Strain your eyes some more and you might just be able to make out the distant jagged skyline of Sydney over a 100 km’s away.
-And passing underneath is some of the most beautiful green, lush, countryside Australia has to offer, sitting side-by-side with ancient rainforrest, tucked underneath the sandstone cliff faces of the Great Dividing Range.
+And passing underneath is some of the most beautiful green, lush, countryside Australia has to offer, sitting side-by-side with ancient rainforest, tucked underneath the sandstone cliff faces of the Great Dividing Range.